ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 - How do **Foundations** get funded?

 ???
 Talking with 5 people about "FOSS Funding" gives you 10 different topics to cover, so let's define what we're covering here today.

-First off, some brief definitions
+I may not have all the answers for you, but I want to give everyone a framework of all the different aspects of how to think about the funding behind open source.

-The important question: what are the **different ways to contribute** to open source - code, services, activities, events, sponsorships
+First, we'll consider the **different ways to contribute** to open source - code, services, activities, events, sponsorships.

-Then we'll talk money - how key FOSS Foundations get funded
+Then we'll talk money - how key FOSS Foundations get funded - and how much.

 I expect many of you will end up with more questions to ask after this talk - there are many other areas of "funding" to cover out there, and I'm hoping this overview will make you think a little more about how open source works at scale, especially with larger projects or the many foundations that provide a home to so many important projects out there.